Note: this blog post is mostly about SQL ORM

 The answer is homebrewed query builder!
 We can write a small query builder whose output can be used to inject to the builder libraries!

-And since the API of it all is just strings, we can simply develop the builder while printing to console to verify it works.
+And since the interface of it all is just strings, we can simply develop the builder while printing to console to verify it works.
+The use of strings reduces gap between seasoned and new-to-the-language programmers, enabling better velocity when onboarding.

 This gives us freedom to generate complex queries for any RDBMS, with all the controls.
 We can even write separate builders for each DBMS if our queries are super complex.

-It was paired with squirrel library, and only used when the squirrel does not support what I’m doing, or when hacking squirrel seems unintuitive.
+It was paired with squirrel query builder library, and only used when the squirrel does not support what I’m doing, or when hacking squirrel seems unintuitive.

-First of all, if you solely relied on ORM without knowing SQL, you’ll be screwed once future changes need to do complex queries.
+And if you solely relied on ORM without knowing SQL, you’ll be screwed once future changes need to involve some complex, performant queries with dialect clauses.

 Knowing SQL is a must - there’s no excuse for that.
 And we can then use that knowledge to write code using query builder libraries.